GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     === "Conditions"

-        - Bronze Grade (Minimum Level of 30)
+        - Promoted to Bronze Grade
+            - The Bronze Grade exam is offered at Level 30.
+A unit must pass this exam without dying and then be promoted to Bronze Grade.
+It takes 3 tags to reach Bronze Grade; 1x for Lead and 2x for Bronze.
-            - Raising the unit's level beyond this point does not do anything aside from refunding a higher-tier Grade tag.
-Higher levels have no effect on your chances of getting a Level 5 bondmate.
+            - Raising a unit beyond Level 30 does not do anything and has no effect on rolling a Level 5 stat bondmate.
             - <span style="color: #F2473A">Lead Grade at Level 30 will -not- work</span>.
         - Defeat Helmut and either Melgina or Octoranus
             - The game treats Melgina or Octoranus as the "same" Greater Warped One (GWO), so you cannot double-dip.